mndillon/toki-pona-nanpa-linja-n/README.md

-# nanpa-linja-n — A Complete Numeric System for Toki Pona
+# nanpa-linja-n — A Simple, Easy Way to Communicate Numbers in Toki Pona

 ## TL;DR:
 **nanpa-linja-n** explained on a napkin: